FACIAL PLASTIC SURGERY

 If your eyelids interfere with your vision, insurance coverage may be available.
 Dr. Waltzman’s friendly and helpful staff will assist you with insurance related issues.

 Often, a blepharoplasty is combined with other facial rejuvenation procedures to attain even better results.
 For instance, fat transfer or fat repositioning around the eyes can help to achieve facial harmony.
 A peel around the eyes can improve fine lines and dark circles.
 You will benefit from the expertise of a well-trained and specialized plastic surgeon.
-During a consultation with Dr. Waltzman, you will discuss your concerns and surgical goals to achieve the results you desire.*
+During a consultation with Dr. Waltzman, you will discuss your concerns and discuss your treatment options.

 What is a brow lift?